yoko-vicky/yoko-vicky/README.md

 🚀 Based in Georgia (UTC+4), I work with async-first, trust-based teams — blending independent problem-solving with open, respectful collaboration.
 I'm also open to relocating with visa sponsorship to work closely with teams in their country.

-I specialize in bridging design and development, turning complex ideas into accessible, maintainable interfaces through clear, user-centered thinking.
+I specialize in bridging design and development, turning complex ideas into accessible, maintainable interfaces through clear, user-centered thinking — including seamless API integration and database access when needed.

 💡 My approach combines:
 - Frontend development (React / Next.js / TypeScript)